Pratham172/my-javascript-learn-works/README.md

     Dim nextRow As Long
     Dim cityStateZip As String
     Dim i As Long
-    Dim hyperlinkText As String

     ' Set the worksheet
     Set ws = ThisWorkbook.Sheets("Sheet1") ' Change "Sheet1" to your sheet name

-    ' Get data from the clipboard
+    ' Get data from the clipboard using DataObject clipboardData = GetClipboardText()
-    On Error Resume Next
-    clipboardData = Application.ClipboardFormats(xlClipboardFormatText)
-    On Error GoTo 0

     ' Check if clipboard data is valid
     If clipboardData = "" Then